outl1ne/using-models-in-laravel-migrations/README.md

 # Using models in Laravel migrations

-Migrations in simple cases just change your database structure, add tables and columns, and you don't have to change the data you already have stored in your database.
-But there are cases, when it is also necessary to change data when running database migrations.
+In simple cases, migrations just change your database structure, add tables and columns, and you don't have to change the data that you already have stored in your database.
+But there are cases when it is also necessary to change existing data in migrations.

-When you are manipulating data within migrations, then it is recommended to never use models in migrations because models evolve in time and it breaks your migration.
-It is suggested that you should better use raw SQL queries or raw methods of ORM (Object Relational Mapper) what you are using.
+When you are manipulating existing data within migrations, it is recommended to never use models, because models evolve over time, which can break your migration.
+It is suggested that you should rather use raw SQL queries or raw methods of the ORM (Object Relational Mapper) that you are using.

-However, model helper functions (e.g. `User::first()` or `$user->save()`) exist for a reason, it makes working with data easier - a lot.
+However, model helper functions (e.g. `User::first()` or `$user->save()`) exist for a reason: they make working with data a lot easier.
 We may have a solution where we could still depend on models within the migrations.

-So, before we jump into a solution, let's have a case where we can reproduce the issue in a Laravel application, we're trying to resolve.
+So, before we jump into a solution, let's create an example migration to demonstrate this problem.

 ## Reproducible use case